 We have had good success prosecuting claims against dog owners through their homeowner’s insurance policy.
-Most Homeowner’s insurance (and some renter’s insurance) policies provide coverage for dog attacks.
-However, certain insurance policies excluded dog bites and some specifically exclude certain breeds of dogs such as pit bulls.
+Most homeowner’s insurance (and some renter’s insurance) policies provide coverage for dog attacks.
+However, certain insurance company policies excluded dog bites, and some specifically exclude certain breeds of dogs such as pit bulls.

 What are the Most Dangerous Dogs in Dallas?

 Certainly, some dogs attack more often and more severely and as such are considered more dangerous.
-These dogs include Pit Bull Terriers and Rottweilers.
-However, any dog can inflict serious injuries through a bite and attack due the negligent handling of the owner.
+These dog breeds include Pit Bull Terriers, German Shepherds, and Rottweilers.
+However, many dog breeds can inflict serious injuries through a bite and attack due to the negligent handling of the owner.

 What is the Law on Dog Bite Liability in Texas?